angular/angular/packages/core/src/render3/VIEW_DATA.md

 ## `HEADER`

 `HEADER` is a fixed array size which contains contextual information about the template.
-Mostly information such as parent `LViewData`, `Sanitizer`, `TView`, and many more bits of information needed for template rendering.
+Mostly information such as parent `LView`, `Sanitizer`, `TView`, and many more bits of information needed for template rendering.

 ## `CONSTS`